brendanmetzger/diatom/views/pages/about.md

 - CSS
 - Javascript

 JavaScript can be a mess, and it can be frighteningly complicated; this framework alleviates some of that by allowing you great freedom to just write your javascript wherever you want, and include it as a script with a src, or just plop it right into a template.
-Don't worry about `DOMready` or any of that stuff, [that has been taken care of](#fn-lazyjs)
+Don't worry about `DOMready` or any of that stuff, just write principled javascript at the point of interest and it should work out alright.

-CSS, similar to javascript, can be linked and [included in any template](#fn-lazycss)
+CSS, similar to javascript, can be written in a `<style>` element directly in any page or a stylesheet added with `<link/>`.

 ### Directory Layout